frestucc/frestucc.github.io/_pages/about.md

 **Current research topics**

-I spend most of my research efforts working on hardware security, hardware support for timing predictability, and application on open-hardware System-on-Chip architectures.
+I spend most of my research efforts working on hardware security, hardware support for timing predictability, and applications on open-hardware System-on-Chip architectures.
 My research aims at providing methodologies, tools, and mathematical analysis to make the next generation of systems designed for critical applications (such as cyber-physical systems) work more safely, securely, and time-predictably.

 I passionately collaborated to other research projects related to flash memory reliability and telehealth.